irishtek-solutions/kong-gateway/config/README.md

-# Basic configuration settings when it comes to Konnect
+# Basic configuration settings when it comes to Kong

 Basic configuration is broken up into the following sections: